 What happens if I do not run the LBC utility?

 If you have Windows 7 installed on your notebook, it will stop running soon after leaving Bentley.
 Part of the LBC process is to convert your current license to one that will allow you uninterrupted use of Windows 7 after you leave Bentley.
-In addition, you no longer have legal rights to run Microsoft Forefront on your notebook.
-LBC will remove Forefront and provide a link to free alternatives for virus and malware protection.
+In addition, you no longer have legal rights to run Sophos on your notebook.
+LBC will remove Sophos and provide a link to free alternatives for virus and malware protection.

 What happens if I have problems with my notebook after leaving Bentley?